|LAK||1||0||2||(0 - 0)||3|

 Who's hot: Jones is 3-0-0 with an 0.65 GAA and .973 save percentage.
 Forward Tyler Toffoli has four goals in his past four games.
 Forward Jarret Stoll has a point in four straight. … Gardiner has a point in three straight.
 Forward Jay McClement scored Sunday, his first goal in 30 games.

 Injury report: Kings defenseman Matt Greene (upper body) was activated from injured reserve Tuesday but did not play.
 Center Trevor Lewis (lower body) is "still a little ways away," Sutter said.
-Quick (groin) is targeting Thursday to test himself on the ice. … Maple Leafs forward Joffrey Lupul (groin) will be a game-time decision, but if there are no setbacks from Tuesday to Wednesday he will play, Carlyle said.
+Quick (groin) is targeting Thursday to test himself on the ice. … Maple Leafs forward Joffrey Lupul (groin) will play for the first time since Nov.
+25 (seven games).
 Forwards Tyler Bozak (oblique), Dave Bolland (ankle) and Colton Orr (elbow) are out.